subhash1478/crypto-currency-converter-ionic-3/README.md

 ## cryptocurrency converter calculator
 This is  ionic app version 3 angular 5 this app will show  Top 300 Cryptocurrencies By Market Capitalization
-# Crypto
+### Crypto

 * Bitcoin
 - Ethereum
 + XRP

-etc and able to show cureency currency on current market value
+etc and able to show currency rate on current market value